Other Provisions: Schedules 2 & 3 and Section 19

 recorded as a common or a green.
 Separate provision is made, in paragraphs 6 and

-8, for land that is covered by buildings (or the curtilage of buildings) that were
+8, for land covered by buildings (or their curtilage) that were in existence at the

-in existence at the date of registration.
-Otherwise, if a CL or VG unit is to be
+date of registration.
+Otherwise, if a CL or VG unit is to be deregistered, in whole

-deregistered, in whole or in part, it will need to be shown that the land does not
+or in part, it will need to be shown that the land does not come within the legal

-come within the legal definition of a common or green.
-The discussion on the ‘Waste
+definition of a common or green.
+The discussion on the ‘Waste Land’ page of the legal

-Land’ page of the legal issues surrounding the definition of ‘waste land of a manor’
+issues surrounding the definition of ‘waste land of a manor’ may be of some relevance

-may be of some relevance here.
-If it is accepted that land subject to leased or tenants’
+here.
+If it is accepted that land subject to leased or tenants’ rights may qualify

-not ‘waste land’ at the time of its registration.
+‘waste land’ at the time of its registration.
 Individuals or groups with an active

 interest in re-